 Arts and media

-Our School of Arts and Media is home to a vibrant research culture with postgraduate research students undertaking work across disciplines including art and design, English and creative writing, linguistics, media, music, performance, politics and contemporary history.
+Our School of Arts and Media is home to a vibrant research culture with postgraduate research students undertaking work across disciplines including art and design, English, creative writing, linguistics, media, music, performance, politics and contemporary history.
 We attract students from all walks of life and from all over the world.
 This helps to create a lively and dynamic postgraduate research environment with opportunities for collaboration, interdisciplinary practice and international networking.

 The Arts, Media and Communication Research Centre supports innovative, interdisciplinary exchange, bringing together research into arts, humanities and social sciences.
 It is our largest research centre and focuses on contemporary domestic and international collaborative work.
 The Salford International Innovation Studio at MediaCityUK brings together research staff, artists, designers and other creative practitioners.
 Our New Adelphi Building offers world-class exhibition and performance spaces, making Salford a great environment for researchers and practitioners from a wide range of disciplines.
 Real-world impact is always in our sights as we engage with 21st century challenges.